yotarazona/scikit-eo/paper/paper.md

 ### **scikit-eo** as a Research tool:

 In environmental studies, particularly in land cover classification, the availability of scalable but user-friendly software tools is crucial for facilitating research, analysis, and modelling.
-With the widespread adoption of Python as one of the most popular programming languages, particularly in the GIScience and remote sensing fields, developing specialized packages has dramatically enhanced the effectiveness of environmental research. **scikit-eo** is a dedicated piece of software tailored to address unique challenges encountered in land cover mapping, forest or land degradation, and the fusion of multiple satellite imagery from several formats [@Tarazona2021]. **scikit-eo** provides the assessment and calibration metrics to evaluate the provided outputs.
+With the widespread adoption of Python as one of the most popular programming languages, particularly in the GIScience and remote sensing fields, developing specialized packages has dramatically enhanced the effectiveness of environmental research. **scikit-eo** is a dedicated piece of software tailored to address unique challenges encountered in land cover mapping, forest or land degradation [@TARAZONA2020100337], and the fusion of multiple satellite imagery from several formats [@Tarazona2021]. **scikit-eo** provides the assessment and calibration metrics to evaluate the provided outputs.
 The current version **scikit-eo** requires that users provide the dataset to process.
 However, we expect to provide a wide range of functionalities for acquiring environmental data from diverse sources and file formats, enabling researchers to access satellite imagery.

 One of **scikit-eo's** key strengths is its advanced analysis capabilities.
 It provides a rich suite of algorithms specifically designed for environmental studies, including statistical analysis, machine learning, deep learning, data fusion, and spatial analysis.
 Researchers can leverage these tools to explore patterns, relationships, and trends within their datasets, uncover complex land or forest degradation or mapping, classify the land cover, and generate insightful visualizations.